 Kaede's lips were ajar.
 Her mouth and eyes quivered nonstop.
 Her arms and fingers trembled without end.
 Her stiff legs carried her across the land in a zombie-like fashion, while a slow trickle of tears pooled into her gaze.

 Three years ago, Kaede couldn't sleep for two days after visiting the Hiroshima Peace Memorial Museum.
 Now, she wasn't sure if she could ever sleep again.

 Just what have I told you to 'inspire' this...?

 Try as she might, Kaede couldn't remember saying anything that would have led down this horrifying path.
 Sure, she had mentioned the atomic bombs to Pascal.
 She even gave him a shorthand description of fusion in a conversation about forces in the universe.
-But she couldn't have given him any details about the function of an atomic bomb.
+But she couldn't have given him any details about the functions of an atomic bomb.
 It was simply impossible when she herself didn't understand the quantum mechanics necessary to produce a thermonuclear reaction.

 Yet the reality was undeniable.
 Somehow Pascal had not only made it work, but also released the explosion in a mostly conical blast.
 Now, Kaede stood overlooking the result -- a land of death rippling out from 'ground zero' of what was clearly a multi-kiloton detonation.

 A painful cry to the southwest fell into a gurgling sound, and Kaede turned to the line of aid tents marked by crucifixes in Samaran-blood-red.
 She could hear the endless groaning of injured troops, while a breeze carried over not the smell of bloody surgery, but the pungent odor of vomit.